PanKunik/FoodTrans.Auth/docs/README.md

 }
 ```

-If the request is handled successfully, the user will receive empty response with `204 No content`.
+If the request is handled successfully, the user will receive empty response with `201 Created`.